Residential

 PMAY Benefits

-If the government extends the PMAY scheme, first-time buyers can get interest subsidies that make their home loan significantly cheaper
+If the government extends the PMAY scheme, first-time buyers may get interest subsidies that substantially reduces their home loan costs.

 Stamp Duty Rationalisation

-Some state governments are cutting stamp duty fees to encourage more people to buy, which lowers the upfront cash you need to close the deal
+Some state governments are reducing stamp duty fees to encourage more people to buy, which lowers the upfront transaction costs.

 Should You Buy a Home in 2026 or Wait?